Brawn16/mono-repo-example/readme.md

 - `dev` - Runs local development environment
 - `seed` - Seed database
 - `test` - Run test suite

+**NB:** _The frontend requires a working backend, so make sure the backend is running to use the frontend with errors._

 ### Nucleus UI